visulima/visulima/packages/connect/README.md

 router1.use(async (req, res, next) => {
     req.hello = "world";
-    await next(); // call to proceed to the next in chain console.log("request is done"); // call after all downstream handler has run });
+    await next(); // call to proceed to the next in chain console.log("request is done"); // call after all downstream nodeHandler has run });

 // Or include a base